 All we could have done before we had this technology was to get as many of our people to a location and to alert as many people as possible.
 Exodus has changed and improved our approach.
 The tool allows us to coordinate our policing resources much more efficiently and rapidly.
 I can click on a map, decide where an epicentre will be and create a bespoke response in five minutes, prioritising houses and businesses for evacuation.

-In fact, Jones believes the scope for using operational intelligence is “potentially endless”.
+In fact, Clark believes the scope for using operational intelligence is “potentially endless”.
 He said further technological developments, particularly as the force works closely with partners like EA and Esri, will help to improve performance:

 The reality is that most floods are not the worst-case scenario.
 If we can use real-time data to improve our planning, then we can focus our limited resources much more sensibly.
 Things will only get better as we work with other organisations and continue to make more, and better, use of information.
 It’s not a competitive business.
 We all want to make things better.